phankanp/Countries-of-the-World-with-Spring/README.md

-Java web application with the Spring Framework.
+Java web application built with the Spring Framework.
 Used Spring Boot, application configuration, URI mapping in controllers, and dependency injection by autowiring Spring beans.

 # Steps